<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 8) The Carlyle House

-One of the most famous museums in Alexandria, the Carlyle House is an example of an 18th Century Georgian Mansion and Garden.
-Known for its tours, youth programs, special events, exhibits, and lectures, the Carlyle House was originally the home to city founder John Carlyle.
-The museum highlights the early history of the city of Alexandria, colonial Virginia, and the building of the United States.
+One of the most famous museums in Alexandria, the Carlyle House is an example of an 18th-century Georgian Mansion and Garden.
+Known for its tours, youth programs, special events, exhibits, and lectures, the Carlyle House was originally the home of city founder John Carlyle.
+The museum describes the early history of the city of Alexandria, colonial Virginia, and the building of the United States.

 9) Stabler-Leadbeater Apothecary Museum